jonifreeman/ajatusasana.fi/en/me.markdown

 The good news is that process of becoming creative and productive does not have to involve anguish or emotional anxiety.

-I used to be a University researcher but over a period of 14 years I realised that my yoga lifestyle hobby was turning into a professional calling.
+I used to be a University researcher but my long-lasting yoga lifestyle hobby was turning into a professional calling.

 Gradually I became aware that the process of becoming creative and productive, of taking away the barriers of stress, can be a joy and pleasure.